Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/IntelliJ IDEA Shortcuts.md

 ![img_1.png](/images/img11.png)
 Inside the class click **`Alt + Insert`**.

-If the box is not coming then right click on the file and click on `Generate`.
+If the box is not coming then right-click on the file and click on `Generate`.
 ![img_1.png](/images/img23.png)

 ---